Bisonai/orakl/node/README.md

 ### Optional Setups

+Following are optional setups which helps the application run more smoothly."

 1. Proxies

 Proxies are referenced from fetcher to prevent being blocked from 3rd party data providers.
 If provided, fetcher will utilize proxy requests